xcp-ng/xcp-ng-org/docs/hosting.md

 ## Alternatives

-XCP-ng Cloud is the only 100% validated hosting solution (hardware compatiblitiy and tested with XCP-ng).
+XCP-ng Cloud is the only 100% validated hosting solution (hardware compatibility and tested with XCP-ng).
 However, other well known players will work with XCP-ng.

 ### OVH

-OVH is supporting XenServer, so you can decide to deploy a host on XenServer, then to upgrade to XCP-ng.
+OVH supports XenServer, so you can decide to deploy a host on XenServer, then to upgrade to XCP-ng.

 <https://www.ovh.com/world/dedicated-servers/>